absmach/magistrala/README.md

 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.

+### We're Hiring

+You like Mainflux and you would like to make it your day job?
+We're always looking for talented engineers interested in open-source, IoT and distributed systems.
+If you recognize yourself, reach out to [@drasko][drasko] - he will contact you back.

+>The best way to grab our attention is, of course, by sending PRs :sunglasses:.

 ## Community

 - [Google group][forum]